Mistweaver/aquarium-python-api/README.md

-# aquarium_light_controller
+# aquarium-python-api

-Microcontroller code using zero crossing to dim and brighten an AC powered parallel circuit of LED bulbs
+API and MQTT code for sending and requesting data from the house network.